awsdocs/amazon-ecs-developer-guide/doc_source/ecs-optimized_windows_AMI.md

 |  China \(Ningxia\)  |  `cn-northwest-1`  |  [View AMI ID](https://cn-northwest-1.console.amazonaws.cn/systems-manager/parameters/aws/service/ami-windows-latest/Windows_Server-2004-English-Core-ECS_Optimized?region=cn-northwest-1#)  |

 For a full list of current and previous versions of the Amazon ECS\-optimized Windows Server 2004 Core AMI and their corresponding versions of the Amazon ECS container agent and Docker see [Windows Amazon ECS\-optimized AMIs versions](ecs-windows-ami-versions.md#ecs-ami-versions-windows)\.

+**Important**
+On December 14, 2021, the Amazon ECS\-optimized Windows Server 2004 Core AMI reaches it's end of support date\.
+After this date, no new versions of this AMI will be released\.
+For more information, see [Windows Server release information](https://docs.microsoft.com/en-us/windows-server/get-started/windows-server-release-info)\.

 ### Windows Server 20H2 Core<a name="windows-20H2-core-ami"></a>